-Originally Pope Pius VI designed the gallery between 1785 and 1788.
+Originally, Pope Pius VI designed the gallery between 1785 and 1788.
 Pope Leo XIII completely renovated the gallery, and this is largely the decoration you see today.
-Above all, Annibale Angelini directed the reorganization of the gallery, who appointed Domenico Torti and Ludwig Seitz for the paintings.
-He also appointed Giuseppe Rinaldi and Luigi Medici for the marble inlays.
-The works were arranged like furnishings in. a home.
-You also still enter through the original monumental bronze gates, which are still in place today.
+Above all, Annibale Angelini directed the reorganization of the gallery.
+He appointed Domenico Torti and Ludwig Seitz for the paintings and appointed Giuseppe Rinaldi and Luigi Medici for the marble inlays.
+The works were arranged like furnishings in a home.
+You also enter through the original monumental bronze gates, which are still in place today.

 Popular Vatican Tours

 The Gallery is decorated with impressive chiaroscuro and grisaille frescoes across the walls and vaults.
-Chiaroscuro is a traditional technique using bold contrasts, while grisaille is a painting technique using grey tones as a base and is often an underpainting for an oil painting with other colors.
-These techniques are what make the frescoes in the Gallery appear three-dimensional.
+Chiaroscuro is a traditional technique using bold contrasts.
+Grisaille is a painting technique using grey tones as a base and is often an underpainting for an oil painting with other colors.
+These techniques are what make the frescoes in the gallery appear three-dimensional.

-Pope Leo XIII commissioned the artist Ludwig Seitz and Domenico Torti for the ceiling between 1883 and 1887, and also for the walls, although various other artists also contributed to these.
+Pope Leo XIII commissioned the artist Ludwig Seitz and Domenico Torti for the ceiling between 1883 and 1887, as well as for the walls, although various other artists also contributed to these.

-For example, one of the most notable works is the fresco “The Triumph of Truth,” by Torti, which shows history dictating the remarkable events of the time.
-The German artist, however, Seitz, painted the grandest and most important series across the ceiling, which took inspiration from Pope Leo XIII’s desire that St. Thomas Aquinas and his philosophy should have priority in Catholic theology.
+For example, one of the most notable works is the fresco by Torti, “The Triumph of Truth,” which shows the remarkable events of the time.
+However, the German artist Seitz painted the grandest and most important series across the ceiling, which took inspiration from Pope Leo XIII’s desire for St. Thomas Aquinas and his philosophy to have priority in Catholic theology.
 Therefore, in the middle of the ceiling, you can see St. Thomas kneeling and offering his works to the Roman Catholic Church.

-Luigi Medici, his son Paolo Medici and Giuseppe Rinaldi designed the spectacular inlaid marble floor, using marble found during excavations of the Tiber River in Testaccio.
+Luigi Medici, his son Paolo Medici, and Giuseppe Rinaldi designed the spectacular inlaid marble floor.
+They used marble found during excavations of the Tiber River in Testaccio.

 The coat of arms of Pope Leo XIII in the middle of the gallery is particularly impressive because it contains the precious stone lapis lazuli.
-At the time, the price was the same as gold because the only place you could mine was in mines in a remote region of Afghanistan.
+At the time, the price was the same as gold because the only place you could get it was in the mines of a remote region of Afghanistan.

 For example, in the first section, after entering through the monumental bronze gates, one of the most interesting pieces is the “Gigantic Toe of a Right Foot,” which was found in early 1880 near the Colosseum.
 This is just one small part of a statue that originally stood around 13 meters tall, and was perhaps one of the cult statues of the nearby Temple of Venus and Rome.

 Likewise, in the second section, there is a “Meridian,” which was found in 1858 In the ancient coastal town of Ostia.
-The dial is divided into twelve vertical segments in turn divided into three horizontal bands: the first corresponds to the hours, the second to the winter solstice, equinox, and summer solstice.
+The dial is divided into twelve vertical segments, which in turn are divided into three horizontal bands.
+The first corresponds to the hours, the second to the winter solstice, equinox, and summer solstice.

 Statues in the Gallery of the Candelabra